Will Smith Player Props: Dodgers vs. Mets

 - The pitching staff for the Mets has a collective 8.9 K/9, which ranks 11th in MLB.

-- The Mets have the 20th-ranked team ERA across all league pitching staffs (4.41).
+- The Mets' 4.40 team ERA ranks 19th among all MLB pitching staffs.

-- His last time out came on Thursday, July 6 against the Arizona Diamondbacks, when the righty threw eight innings, surrendering one earned run while giving up four hits.
+- His last time out was on Sunday against the San Diego Padres, when the right-hander threw five innings, surrendering five earned runs while giving up six hits.

 © 2023 Data Skrive.
 All rights reserved.